 Talk More About the Book

-Through June 21, we will be discussing Blood Brother: A Memoir in our online book group.
+Through Dec.
+20, we will be discussing The Philadelphia Chromosome in our online book club.

 In one of the first clinical studies published about the drug, at a daily dose of 300 milligrams or more, Gleevec elicited a complete hematological response—that is, the absence of any cancer in the blood—in 53 of 54 patients with CML.
 Before the drug, only about 30% of patients with CML lived for five years or longer after diagnosis.
 As a result of these efforts, the 10-year survival rate for CML patients with this chromosomal abnormality is at least 83%, and with continued use, patients with CML are expected to live nearly as long as healthy adults.